syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Select-and-copy-text.md

 ---
 layout: post
 title: Select and Copy Text in WPF Pdf Viewer control | Syncfusion
-description: Learn about Select and Copy Text support in Syncfusion WPF Pdf Viewer control and more.
+description: Learn about Select and Copy Text support in Syncfusion WPF Pdf Viewer control, its elements and more details.
 platform: wpf
 control: PDF Viewer
 documentation: ug